petrizhang/carbon/README.md

 ## Development Status

-This project aims to implement Haskell's core features (in particular, the type system) on JVM with Scala
+This project aims to implement Haskell's core features (in particular, the type system) on JVM with Scala.

 Up to now, I have implemented a type inferencer for the [Hindley–Milner (HM)](https://en.m.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) type system (located at [typer](https://github.com/pzque/carbon/tree/master/src/main/scala/com/pzque/coco/typer)), which is the basis of Haskell's typing.